Oichkatzelesfrettschen/lites/README.md

 The optional `setup.sh` script installs a wide range of cross-compilers and emulators along with standard build utilities such as build-essential, GCC, clang, llvm, m4, CMake and Ninja.
 BSD make (`bmake`) and the optional `mk-configure` framework are installed as well.
-The script also sets up debugging and profiling tools, installs the pre-commit hooks and generates a
-`compile_commands.json` database for clang tooling.
-Run `pre-commit run -a` after editing sources to keep formatting consistent.
+The script also sets up debugging and profiling tools, installs the pre-commit hooks and generates a `compile_commands.json` database for clang tooling.
+Run `pre-commit run --files
+<path/to/file.c>` to format or analyse individual changes, or `pre-commit run -a`
+to sweep the entire tree.
+The configuration invokes `clang-format` and `clang-tidy` on tracked C and C++ sources while automatically skipping archival directories such as `archives/`, `Historical Archives/`, `offline_packages/` and `third_party/`.
 The script installs `pre-commit` via pip when missing and ensures a `.pre-commit-config.yaml` file exists.
 It also verifies that `yacc` (via `byacc` or `bison`) and the Swift toolchain are available, falling back to additional package installs if necessary.
 Any package failures are recorded in `/tmp/setup_failures.log` so the remainder of the setup can continue.
 The script normally requires root privileges and network access.
 When invoked with `--offline` it installs all `.deb` files from the `offline_packages/` directory instead of using the network.
 The package list now includes `tmux` for convenient session management.
 Cross-compilers for AArch64, ARMv7, PowerPC and RISC-V are installed so the tree can be built for a variety of targets. `gcc-multilib` conflicts with these cross toolchains, so it is omitted. `setup.sh` defaults to **clang-18**, switches to **clang-20** when available and falls back to **clang-14** or **clang-11** on older systems.
 Wrapper symlinks named `cc` and `c++` point to the selected clang version so existing build scripts use clang transparently.